obahareth/portfolio/src/content/skillset-design.md

-Although designing isn't my profession, I've developed a very strong sense of design and user experience.
+Although designing isn't my profession, **I've developed a strong sense for elegant design and fluid user experiences**.
 I've studied the core fundamentals, designed many projects myself, and understand its importance in building great products.